kumarankit999/SpaceX_Clone/README.md

 Latest news section, displaying dynamic content fetched using JavaScript.
 Contact form for users to get in touch.
 Footer with social media links.

+## Issues

+If you encounter any issues while using our website, please report them in the Issues section of this repository.

+## License

+The content of this project is licensed under the Apache License.

+## Acknowledgments

+We would like to thank all the contributors and supporters who have helped make this dance company website possible.

+Thank you for visiting our GitHub repository.
+Enjoy exploring our website and happy dancing! 💃🕺